business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 How GPS Tracking Works for a Business Fleet

 GPS tracking systems use hardware to collect the data from vehicles and other assets and software to present and analyze the data.
-On vehicles, the equipment can be hard-wired or plugged straight into the OBD-II port.
+On vehicles, the equipment can be hardwired or plugged straight into the OBD-II port.
 On assets, monitoring equipment is normally attached to the outside of the asset and powered by batteries that can provide power for up to 12 months.

 Most GPS fleet tracking providers don’t require you to download apps or programs to your PC or Mac to access data.
 You can access their platforms via internet browsers like Chrome, Firefox and Edge.
 You will need to download mobile phone apps.

-On GPS fleet management dashboards, you can see live information on your vehicles, their location and the trip they’re making.
+On GPS fleet tracking dashboards, you can see live information on your vehicles, their location and the trip they’re making.
 You can run reports on driver safety and performance, fuel efficiency and optimization, geofences and route navigation and vehicle condition and maintenance to improve efficiency.

 When getting quotes for a fleet management services, ask the following questions: